 If you’re working on your home desktop, you might want to use the desktop app.
-But when working in a cafe or using a public computer, logging in via the web account is wiser.
+But when working in a cafe or using a public computer, logging in via the web account for encryption is wiser.

-Let’s find out by weighing the pros and cons of this tool.
+In this Bitwarden review, we’ll find out by weighing the pros and cons of this tool.

 #1.
 Bitwarden, doesn’t matter whether you use the web-based vault or the desktop app, is remarkably easy to use.